objectionary/eo/README.md

 Moreover, it's possible to use brackets in order to group arguments and avoid ambiguity.
 For example, instead of using a plain string `"Hello, world!"` we may want to create a copy of the object `stdout` with a more complex
-argument: a copy of object `sprintf`:
+argument: a copy of the object `sprintf`:

 ```
 +alias stdout org.eolang.io.stdout